bradallenfisher/newspeak/posts/practical-considerations-for-designing-foundations-on-bedrock.md

 Designing foundations on bedrock requires a thorough understanding of geotechnical conditions, careful **excavation**, and precise selection of the foundation type.
 Collaboration with experienced **geotechnical engineers** is essential for safe, efficient, and economical foundation engineering on rock substrates.

-For more detailed strategies and case studies in **foundation engineering**, visit [this comprehensive resource](https://newspeak.today/foundation-engineering).
+For more detailed strategies and case studies in **foundation engineering**, visit [this comprehensive resource](https://newspeak.today/posts/foundation-engineering).

-**Take action today**: Engage with qualified geotechnical professionals to evaluate your site’s bedrock conditions and optimize your foundation design for lasting performance.
+**Take action today**: Engage with qualified geotechnical professionals to evaluate your site's bedrock conditions and optimize your foundation design for lasting performance.